© Danny Catt

 On the outer decks, sightings of sea mammals went into overdrive.
 The Davis Strait offered perfect viewing-conditions: dead-smooth with overcast skies, keeping glare off the water.
 A pod of pilot whales revealed themselves.
 Then a pair of fin whales, the second-largest creatures on Earth.
 Then, a squadron of harbour porpoises.
 Even far from sight of land, the Arctic was alive.

 The afternoon was much like the morning.
 In “A Polar Bear Ate My Chocolate,” peripatetic adventurer Jerry Kobalenko regaled us with hair-raising tales of his encounters with Arctic predators in Nunavut and Labrador.
 Rob Saley showed his film, “Arctic Artists.”
 Martin Aldrich led yoga sessions in the Meridian Club.
-Adventure Canada’s northern staff held a Q&A about life in the Far North.
-There were tours of the ship’s bridge, where officer Wesley (“Like Wesley Snipes, but Phillipino”) explained why the Ocean Endeavour would likely not hit an iceberg—and what would happen if we did.
+Adventure Canada’s northern expedition team members held a Q&A about life in the Far North.
+There were tours of the ship’s bridge, where officer Wesley (“Like Wesley Snipes, but Filipino”) explained why the Ocean Endeavour would likely not hit an iceberg—and what would happen if we did.

 © Danny Catt